projectbuendia/buendia/packages/README.md

 for details.

-If your package adjusts the configuration of another package, use `dpkg-divert` to move the original configuration file aside.
+If your package adjusts the configuration of another package, use `buendia-divert` to move the original configuration file aside.
+Your package should provide the alternate configuration file at `/usr/share/buendia/diversions/`*original-path* and call `buendia-divert` on the original configuration file in both `postinst` and `prerm`.
 See [`buendia-sshd/control`](buendia-sshd/control) for an example.
-Note that the `--package` argument is not needed, as `dpkg-divert` will use `$DPKG_MAINTSCRIPT_PACKAGE` provided by dpkg.
-When you divert configuration files, replace them with symlinks to files installed by your package in the appropriate subdirectory of `/usr/share/buendia/etc` (e.g. a package named `buendia-foo` should place its alternate configuration files in the directory `/usr/share/buendia/etc/foo`).

 If your package uses site-specific settings, they should be defined as shell variables in a file in `/usr/share/buendia/site`